MarioAndreas/Hey-Buddy/README.md

 My first test repository

 Objectives:

-1. Use github
+Use github
-2. Clone
+x redo the last commit message unstage a file x Clone
-3. Push
+Push
-4. How to recover a past file
+How to recover a past file
-5. Fork vs. Branch
+Fork vs. Branch